rbcummings/sentinelone-py/README.md

 # SentinelOnePy
-A class that provides methods for easily interacting with the SentinelOne API.
+A Python class that provides methods for easily interacting with the SentinelOne API.

 ## Getting Started